Find Grad Schools

 5 Yearly Graduations

 University of Louisville is the 8th most popular school in the nation for students seeking a doctor's degree in homeland security, law enforcement & firefighting.
 Each year, around 22,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,632 per year, while in-state graduate students, on average, pay $14,222 per year.
+The average in-state tuition for full-time undergraduates is $12,324 per year, while in-state graduate students, on average, pay $13,944 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in homeland security, law enforcement & firefighting from UofL.
-Of these students, 25% were women and 75% were members of underrepresented racial-ethnic groups.
-University of Louisville homeland security, law enforcement & firefighting graduates who receive their doctor's degree go on to jobs earning a median salary of $79,647.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #8